cpske/ISP/introduction/index.md

 <tr> <td> 55 - 65 </td> <td>  D  </td></tr>
 <tr> <td> &nbsp;0 - 55 </td> <td>  F  </td></tr>
 </table>

+A "+" grade is given to the upper part of the B, C, and D ranges.

 ### Advise from SKE Graduates